Minagera/CyberPatriot/CyberPatriot/Curriculum/README.md

 Remember that the goal is not just competition success but developing lasting cybersecurity skills and interest in the field.

+## How to Use

+- Start at Week 1 and progress sequentially.
+- Each week includes objectives, lesson plan, hands-on exercises, and assessments.
+- Use the referenced exercises and quizzes for practice.
+- Document your progress and questions for review.

 ## Reference Templates

 - [Incident Response Report Template](../Resources/Templates/Incident_Response_Report_Template.md)